jamierkier2023/Cafe-Delights-Coffee-/README.md

 ### Data Cleaning/Preparation

-In the initial data preperation phase, we performed the following tasks:
+In the initial data preperation phase, I performed the following tasks:
-1. Data Loading and inspection
+1. Data Loading and inspection in SQLite to define proper variables and observations.
-2. Handling Missing Values
+2. Handling missing values.
-3. Data Cleaning and Formatting
+3. Data Cleaning and Formatting by excluding certain variables deemed irrelevent to Data Analysis questions.
+4. Creating five independent tidy-data tables from project file to merge
+5. Merged tidy-data tables to create Workfile(s) to utilize in Tableau for visual dashboards.

 ### Exploratory Data Analysis